 NOTE: The Joint Ethics Regulation does not allow Federal Employees to accept gifts from subordinates that have a value greater than $10.
 In order to maintain the professional integrity of the Samuel Sharpe award, subordinates may no longer fund the purchase of approved Samuel Sharpe Medals and Certificates for senior federal employees.

-• The nomination must be received no later than eight weeks prior to the projected presentation date.
+• The nomination must be received no later than twelve weeks prior to the projected presentation date.

 • It is expected that recipients will be presented the Ordnance Order of Samuel Sharpe during an appropriate and dignified ceremony.